-as superintendent by the geophysicist Alexander Mitchell8.
-Dobson and Richardson are known to have both directly contributed to the Eskdalemuir atmospheric electricity work, Dobson providing the first comparative analysis of early measurements with other sites (Dobson, 1914) and Richardson personally undertaking measurements of air ion properties (Harrison, 2007).
+At its opening in 1908, Eskdalemuir Observatory had six staff: three scientific and three providing technical and housekeeping support.
+Staff appointments to Eskdalemuir were made regularly by the Met Office, with several of the individuals posted there having notable later importance in science: Gordon Dobson, 5 who briefly led magnetic measurements at Eskdalemuir in 1913; Lewis Fry Richardson,6 superintendent from 1 August 1913 to May 1916; and James Stagg,7 an occasional senior professional assistant in the 1920s and 1930s.
+Richardson was succeeded as superintendent by the geophysicist Alexander Mitchell.8 Dobson and Richardson are known to have both directly contributed to the Eskdalemuir atmospheric electricity work, with Dobson providing the first comparative analysis of early measurements with other sites (Dobson, 1914) and Richardson personally undertaking measurements of air ion properties (Harrison, 2007).
 The need for continuous hourly meteorological observations greatly increased the staff during the 1960s and 70s, but staff numbers later diminished with expansion in automation of the observing duties.

-3. Atmospheric Electricity instruments
+3 Atmospheric electricity instruments

-The early atmospheric electrical equipment was listed as comprising a Benndorf radium collector electrograph (Hatakeyama, 1934; Benndorf, 1906), two Wulf electrostatic voltmeters (serial numbers 1684 and 1685) and two sets of Ebert apparatus (OYB22, p22).
-The Ebert apparatus and related instruments were essentially portable, for occasional measurement of the properties of atmospheric ions or to provide calibration measurements.
+The early atmospheric electrical equipment was listed as comprising a Benndorf radium collector electrograph (Hatakeyama, 1934; Benndorf, 1906), two Wulf electrostatic voltmeters (serial numbers 1684 and 1685) and two sets of Ebert apparatuses (OYB22, p.
+22).
+The Ebert apparatus and related instruments were essentially portable for occasional measurement of the properties of atmospheric ions or to provide calibration measurements.
 Similar equipment was used at Kew.
 A further continuous recording system - the water dropper electrograph9 - was installed within the fabric of the observatory building.
 This also replicated equipment in use at Kew, where a water dropper electrograph was first installed in 1861 (Everett, 1868).
-Overhaul of the Kew electrograph in the 1890s renewed interest in analysis of the electrical data10, around the same time that the Eskdalemuir observatory was established (Chree, 1916, 1906, 1897).
-As at Kew, the Eskdalemuir electrograph was intended to provide continuous atmospheric electricity measurements, capturing variations in the atmospheric Potential Gradient (PG) on a photographic chart recorder.
+Overhaul of the Kew electrograph in the 1890s renewed interest in analysis of the electrical data,10 around the same time (Chree, 1916, 1906, 1897).
+As at Kew, the Eskdalemuir electrograph was intended to provide continuous atmospheric electricity measurements, capturing variations in the atmospheric potential gradient (PG) on a photographic chart recorder.
 A timeline of significant developments in atmospheric electricity and the operation of the electrograph at Eskdalemuir is given in Table 1.